 Not all of these will be relevant to your business, but one of them probably will be.
 Let’s start with industry-specific queries:

 This usually works better for B2B businesses and the goal is to build out a list of different industries that you sell to.
-Once you have this list, match them up against keywords directly related to your product and analyze total monthly search demand for each within Google Keyword Planner.
+Once you have this list, match them up against keywords directly related to your product and analyze total monthly search demand for each within Adwords or a tools like Ahrefs.

 Once you have a list of potential keywords, you’ll need to prioritize them and then start building out webpages to target each one.
 Within these pages I’d recommend having the following: